aamirpreneur/portfolio/README.md

-# Alex Morgan — Personal Portfolio Website
+# Aamir Shehzad — Personal Portfolio Website

 A clean, minimal, and premium personal portfolio website built with vanilla HTML, CSS, and JavaScript.
 Designed for GitHub Pages hosting.